pramsey/pramsey.github.io/_posts/2016-03-19-metadataman.md

 The trouble with that argument, from the Ministry's point of view, is that any given record is completely anodyne: "John sent an e-mail to Jim on February 13, 2013".

-So they set about finding true example of personal information in the data, by having BC Statistics run network analyses on the log files and [comment on the network diagram](http://s3.cleverelephant.ca/oipc/2015_s22_hearing/citz_submission/Aff%20Monkman%20severed.pdf).
+So they set about finding true examples of personal information in the data, by having BC Statistics run network analyses on the log files and [comment on the network diagram](http://s3.cleverelephant.ca/oipc/2015_s22_hearing/citz_submission/Aff%20Monkman%20severed.pdf).

 > From my review of the diagram, reporting structures are evident.
 In addition, relationships with individual outside the BC public service become evident.
 These may be business relationships or personal correspondance.
 >